LilliDarling/robo_naila/firmware/README.md

 ## Project Structure

-This is a standard ESP-IDF project structure.
+This is a standard ESP-IDF project structure aligned with the new multi-agent architecture.
 Key directories:

 * **`main/`**: Contains the core application logic of the robot.
     * `robot_main.c`: The main entry point and overall control flow.
-    * `communications/`: Handles Wi-Fi connectivity, MQTT/WebSocket/HTTP client implementation for talking to the local AI server, and OTA update client logic.
+    * `communications/`: Handles Wi-Fi connectivity, MQTT client implementation for communicating with the AI orchestration layer, and OTA update client logic.
-    * `peripherals/`: Drivers and abstraction layers for the board's hardware (e.g., `motor_control.c` for servos, `display_driver.c` for the screen, `camera_interface.c`, `audio_capture.c`).
+    * `peripherals/`: Drivers and abstraction layers for the board's hardware:
+        * `audio_processing.c`: Real-time audio capture and preprocessing
+        * `sensor_manager.c`: Unified interface for touch, IR, and environmental sensors
+        * `vision_module.c`: On-device computer vision processing and camera management
+        * `motor_control.c`: Servo coordination, movement patterns, and gesture execution
+        * `display_driver.c`: Screen control for expressive animations
-    * `ai_inference/`: Contains the on-device SLM and their inference code (e.g., wake word detection model and inference functions).
+    * `ai_inference/`: Contains on-device AI capabilities:
+        * Wake word detection models and inference
+        * Basic vision preprocessing
+        * Local safety and emergency response logic
+    * `security/`: Device-level security implementations
     * ... (other robot-specific logic as it evolves)
 * **`components/`**: Custom components or Git submodules for external C/C++ libraries not part of the ESP-IDF components registry.
 * **`idf_component.yml`**: Defines dependencies on components from the Espressif Components Registry.
 The ESP-IDF build system automatically downloads and manages these.